-DISCLAIMER: While this guide has been thoroughly researched, we are not legal professionals.
-If you wish to clarify VPN legality or the specific laws of any country, seek professional legal advice.
+DISCLAIMER: While we’ve carried out thorough research to create this guide, we are not legal professionals.
+If you wish to clarify VPN legality, or the specific laws of any country, seek professional legal advice.

-Using a VPN is completely legal in the USA, Canada, UK, and the majority of the World.
+Yes, VPNs are completely legal in the USA, UK, Canada and in most other countries around the world.
 VPNs are only illegal if you live in Belarus, Iraq, North Korea or Turkmenistan.
 However, countries like China and Russia have laws that restrict VPN use in certain ways.

 Virtual private networks (VPNs) are legitimate tools used to protect your privacy and security on the internet.

 VPNs are legal to use in most countries, although they are illegal in four countries and restricted in a further six.

 We investigated the VPN laws of 190+ countries to understand where VPNs are legal.
 We found that:

 - VPNs are legal to use in most countries, including the USA and UK.

 - VPNs are illegal in Belarus, Iraq, North Korea, and Turkmenistan.

 - VPN use is restricted in an additional six countries, including China and Russia.